 If we have been taught to value ourselves by being treated with respect and kindness as we develop from childhood, we have a good chance of developing good self-esteem.

 Self-confidence has to do with the way we feel about our abilities to accomplish tasks or engage with others.
 Self-confidence is about trusting your judgment to make good decisions and feeling capable of meeting your objectives.

-You may have some self-confidence but feel you need to build more because self-confidence varies from situation to situation.
+Although you may have some degree of self-confidence but feel you need to build even more because your self-confidence varies from situation to situation.
 It is developed from accomplishing tasks, overcoming obstacles and achieving goals.

-A person can have low self-esteem and still feel confident in his abilities to achieve specific goals.
+A person can have low self-esteem and still feel confident in his ability to achieve specific goals.
 Conversely, a person with high self-esteem may lack self-confidence.

-However, having good self-esteem strongly contributes to your self-confidence thus enabling you to feel that you can achieve success.
+However, having good self-esteem strongly contributes to your self-confidence thus enabling you to feel that you can be successful.